thatmlopsguy/thatmlopsguy.github.io/content/interests.md

 These are some of my main areas of interest (does not include job related topics):

-- Free and Open Web
+- Free and Open Web/Privacy/Free Software
-- Privacy
-- Free software
 - Earth System Dynamics
 - Physics/Astrophysics
-- Economy
-- Geopolitics
+- Economy/Geopolitics
 - Philosophy/Epistemology

 Do We Have Something In Common?